Aviah/one-click-django-dev-osx-el-capitan/README.md

 		you@my-django-server# exit
 		you@my-django-server$ rm dev_id_rsa.pub

-**To use the project fabric script for deployment, please use SSH key without a passphrase.**
+**To use the project's fabric script for deployment, please use SSH key without a passphrase.**